iudofia2026/youtubedubber.com/backend/DEV_PLAN.md

 ### Phase 3 – Hardening and Deferred Enhancements (Backlog)
 Items documented for future sprints once the MVP is stable:
 - Swap in Redis plus Dramatiq (or alternative) when concurrency exceeds in-process worker limits.
-- Add premium ElevenLabs voice tier, caching presets, and usage metering.
+- Add premium voice tier, caching presets, and usage metering.
 - Introduce Stripe-based billing, usage tracking, and automated invoicing.
 - Provide real-time push via server-sent events or WebSockets once polling proves insufficient.
 - Layer on observability (Prometheus, Grafana), retry and backoff, and a dead-letter queue.